LA County’s Problematic Probation Lite

 “I don’t think that anyone could make a coherent argument,” he said, “that if some competent adult out in the field learns that a kid is engaging in risky behavior, if there are resources available, the adult should connect that kid or his family with any resources that can help him navigate whatever challenges he’s facing.
 There’s no disputing that.”

 “..the longer that they’re involved, the harder it is to get them out.”

 The question, according to Yamashiro, is “whether or not the [probation] department is the entity that should be doing it.
 In a landscape of scarce resources, is it the most fiscally effective policy,” or humanly effective, “for probation — which is law enforcement — to be engaging in that type of outreach.

 “In my opinion,” he said, “the answer is no to both questions.

 “All the data shows that interaction with the juvenile justice can be counterproductive, and that the longer that they’re involved, the harder it is to get them out.”

 When compared to “other kinds of interventions in the community that don’t involve law enforcement,” the programs without law enforcement are more effective, he said.

 The good news, according to Yamashiro, is that “the powers that be are recognizing this.
 [Chief] McDonald and [Chief Deputy Probation Officer] Mitchell are both smart people.
 They understand the issue, and after hearing their responses at our meeting, I have the feeling they intend to move this in the right direction.”

-This story is part a series by reporters from the USC Annenberg School of Communication and Journalism, and is the product of a collaboration between WitnessLA, and the Juvenile Justice Information Exchange.
+This story is part a series by reporters from the USC Annenberg School of Communication and Journalism under the direction of WitnessLA, and is co-published by WitnessLA, and the Juvenile Justice Information Exchange.